pypa/distlib/docs/tutorial.rst

 for internationalisation support provides a mechanism for extracting, from a variety of sources, message text to be internationalised.
-Babel itself provides functionality to extract messages from e.g. Python and JavaScript source code, but helpfully provides a mechanism whereby providers of other sources of message text can provide their own extractors.
+Babel itself provides functionality to extract messages from e.g. Python and JavaScript source code, but helpfully offers a mechanism whereby providers of other sources of message text can provide their own extractors.
 It does this by providing a category ``'babel.extractors'``, under which other software can register extractors for their sources.
 The `Jinja2 <http://jinja2.pocoo.org/>`_ template